-Aniline Leather – A type of leather dyed exclusively with soluble dyes without covering the surface with a topcoat paint or pigment.
+Aniline Leather – A type of leather dyed exclusively with water-based dyes without covering the surface with a topcoat paint or pigment.
 The resulting product retains the hide’s natural surface with the grain.
 Referred to as pure aniline, aniline and naked leather.

 Bovine – An animal belonging to the cattle or ox family.